qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single:Keyboard shortcuts

-|qg| provides default keyboard shortcuts for many features.
-You can find them in
-section :ref:`label_menubar`.
-Additionally, the menu option :menuselection:`Settings --> Configure Shortcuts...` allows you to change the default keyboard shortcuts and add new keyboard shortcuts to |qg| features.
+QGIS provides default keyboard shortcuts for many features.
+You can find them in section :ref:`label_menubar`.
+Additionally, the menu option :menuselection:`Settings --> Configure Shortcuts...` allows you to change the default keyboard shortcuts and add new keyboard shortcuts to QGIS features.

 .. _figure_shortcuts: